Eye Diseases Decorative Banner - 3 outlines of eyes over a green and yellow background

 A diagram detailing parts of the eye

-In the “active phase” of thyroid eye disease, the main symptoms include inflammation and increased amounts of the tissue, muscles, and fat behind the eye (in the bony eye socket) causing the eyeballs to bulge out.
+The main symptoms of thyroid eye disease include inflammation an an increase in the muscle and fat behind the eye (in the bony eye socket), often causing the eyeballs to push forward.
 If the eye is pushed far enough forward, the eyelids may not close properly when blinking and sleeping.
-The front part of the eye, called the cornea, may become unprotected, dry and, damaged.
-Also, the enlargement of the tissues and muscles of the eye may prevent it from working well, which affects eye position and eye movements leading to double vision.
-In severe cases, the inflammation and enlargement of the tissues, muscles, and fat behind the eye compresses the optic nerve, the nerve that connects the eye to the brain, causing vision loss.
+The clear front part of the eye, called the cornea, may become unprotected, dry, and damaged.
+Stiffening and inflammation of the muscles of the eye may prevent them from working well, affecting eye position and eye movements and leading to double vision.
+In severe cases, the inflammation and increase in the tissues, muscles, and fat behind the eye compresses the optic nerve, the nerve that connects the eye to the brain, causing vision loss.

-Who is at Risk for Thyroid Eye Disease?
+Who is at Risk for Thyroid Eye Disease (TED)?

-Thyroid Eye Disease is most commonly associated with Graves’ disease.
-It can also occur with normal thyroid hormone levels or low levels of thyroid hormones (hypothyroidism).
+Thyroid eye disease is most commonly associated with Graves’ disease.
+However, it can also occur without a diagnosis of Graves’ disease

-Other risk factors for Thyroid Eye Disease include:
+Other risk factors for thyroid eye disease (TED) include:

-• Age: Usually affects middle-age adults but can occur at any age
+• Age: Usually affects middle-aged adults but can occur at any age

 • Gender: Females are affected more than males

 • Radioactive iodine therapy: Radioactive iodine has been used to treat hyperthyroidism and Graves’ disease.
-This treatment should be used with caution in people with active Thyroid Eye Disease as it may worsen the condition unless steroids are given at the same time
+This treatment should be used with caution in people with TED as it may worsen the condition unless steroids are given at the same time

 • Low blood levels of selenium, a dietary mineral.

-What are the Symptoms of Thyroid Eye Disease?
+What are the Symptoms of Thyroid Eye Disease (TED)?

 dry, gritty and irritated eyes